 Give up.
 Sometimes you have to let it go before it comes.
 You shouldn’t keep banging your head against the wall.
 Forget about that idea or that thing niggling at the fringe of your mind threatening to be the idea you’ve been waiting for, but not quite taking shape.
 Breathe in, breath out.
 Think of other things, do routine tasks.

 You have these ideas that you don’t find quite banging, you haven’t quite gotten what you want.
 The solution to the problem is idea intercourse.
 They will likely birth something new.
 Even when your two ideas are seemingly unrelated.
 You can put your creative juices to use and come up with something wonderful.

-The key is random association.
-Connect concepts, persons, objects, words etc. A connective mind has a better shot at coming up with the idea of the century.
+The key here is random association.
+Connect seemingly unrelated concepts, persons, objects, words etc. A connective mind has a better shot at coming up with the idea of the century.

 Trust your ideas

 Don’t be self-conscious, ease up on quality and let the thoughts flow.
 Some persons shoot down their own ideas because they never think it’s going to work.